AUSGov/bga-style-guide-2016/sg-links-buttons.md

 <button class="call-to-action">Example</button>

-Business.gov.au has limited need for buttones and as such does not have the most comprehensive, guidance around button styles and usage.
+business.gov.au has limited need for buttones and as such does not have the most comprehensive, guidance around button styles and usage.
 BGA uses square cornered buttons, that is they have no `border-radius`.